 You have two options for calculating your sales tax deduction should you decide to take it.
 You can use your actual sales tax expenses or the optional sales tax tables.
 The actual sales tax method is easy, at least on the surface.
-Just keep all your receipts all year and add them up.
+Just keep all of your receipts all year and add them up.

 Your deduction is the total amount of the sales taxes you paid.
 This method requires a tremendous amount of record-keeping, but it can result in a higher deduction.

 You can make it easier on yourself by saving your receipts and maintaining a spreadsheet if you have the discipline to enter the sales tax from each receipt on a regular basis and keep a running tally.
 Otherwise, you'll be faced with a mountain of receipts at tax time, faced with the odious challenge of adding them all up.
-Or consider a personal finance app for your smartphone – many allow you to snap pictures of your receipts and will keep track of them for you as you spend and collect them.
+Consider a personal finance app for your smartphone – many allow you to snap pictures of your receipts and will keep track of them for you as you spend and collect them.

 Optional Sales Tax Tables

 The Internal Revenue Service provides a sales tax calculator that you can use for small, everyday expenditures, then you can add on sales taxes you paid on the purchase or lease of a vehicle, the purchase of a boat or aircraft, and/or the purchase of or substantial addition or renovation to your home.
 The IRS even offers a worksheet in its Instructions for Schedule A to help you keep track of these figures.